Gateway

 Gateway Fees

-Fees for using Circle Gateway vary based on several factors, including the source blockchain where USDC is being transferred from and the size of the transaction.
+Fees for using Circle Gateway vary based on several factors, including the source blockchain and the size of the transaction.
 Each transfer includes a base fee that covers the gas costs incurred during the burn process on the source chain.
-In addition to these network-related costs, a percentage-based fee is applied based on the transaction size to support operational and infrastructure needs.
+In addition to these network-related costs, there is a percentage-based fee on the transaction size to support operational and infrastructure needs.

-Gateway fees are charged in USDC and collected onchain at the time of the burn from the user's unified USDC balance.
-This mechanism ensures that USDC minted on the destination chain is exactly equivalent to the USDC that has been requested, and also exactly matches the amount of USDC that is burned on the source chain.
+Gateway fees are in USDC and collected onchain at the time of the burn from the user's unified USDC balance.
+This mechanism ensures that USDC minted on the destination chain is equivalent to the requested USDC, and also matches the amount of USDC burned on the source chain.

-Transfers where the source and destination domains are the same do not incur the percentage-based fee, as these are treated as instant withdrawals from the Gateway smart contract without invoking crosschain functions.
+Transfers where the source and destination domains are the same don't incur the percentage-based fee, as these are instant withdrawals from the Gateway smart contract without invoking crosschain functions.

 To support early adopters and encourage adoption, Circle is offering a promotional rate of 0.005% (half a basis point) on all instant crosschain transfers.
-This promotional fee structure reflects Circle's commitment to providing low-cost access to instant, non-custodial USDC transfers across multiple blockchains.
+Circle is committed to providing low-cost access to instant, non-custodial USDC transfers across multiple blockchains.

-As the Gateway network continues to scale and mature, this promotional pricing may be revised.
-Users and partners maintaining high volume and balances during the promotional period may be prioritized for eligibility to extend the promotional pricing beyond the standard window.
-This consideration reflects Circle's intention to reward early participation and meaningful engagement with Gateway.
+As the Gateway network continues to scale and mature, Circle may revise this promotional pricing.
+Users and partners maintaining high volume and balances during the promotional period may be eligible to extend the promotional pricing beyond the standard window.

 If you have further questions about the current fee structure or would like to discuss long-term pricing options, reach out to Circle directly via the Discord support channel or your Circle account representative.